Dauphin Narrows Rock Climbing

 Weather station 6.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Dauphin Narrows:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Dauphin Narrows:

 Featured Route For Dauphin Narrows